How to Take a Big Bite Out of Dental Costs

 Ask about specials and discounts.

-Some dentists offer periodic specials on certain procedures to draw in patients who have been putting off dental work.
+Some dentists offer periodic specials on certain procedures to draw in patients who have been delaying dental work.
 Others advertise low-priced package deals—including examination, cleaning, and X-rays—to attract new patients.
-To save time and money in collecting unpaid bills, many dentists offer discounts for payment at the time of service.
+To save time and money in collecting unpaid bills, many dentists offer discounts if you pay at the time of service.
 Some offer discounts to special groups such as seniors, fire and police personnel, students, persons with limited incomes, etc.

 Double-check your health insurance policy for dental benefits.